 Go through the village on the way to the top to the pass.
 You are on Bunes beach.
 It’s an easy walk.

 TIP.
 Plan 2 nights.
 The first on Bunes Beach and the second on the Horseid Beach.
 Buy one ticket for the ferry to Vindstad and Kirkefjord.
 Be sure to save your ticket before returning to the Rhine.
 Otherwise, you will have to pay twice.

 Horseid Beach is the most isolated of all Lofoten beaches.
-But also the most difficult to access.
-This beach is a bit like the Bunes beach, but this is the first impression.
+But also the hardest to reach.
+This beach is a bit like Bunes beach, but this is the first impression.
 They look different.
-I like both.
-I recommend visiting both.
+I like both of them.
+I recommend you visit both.

 How to get there

 By ferry Reine- Vindstad- Kirkefjord-Reine

-In Kirkefjord go to the right and, approximately, in 100-150 meters you will see a path on the left.
-You should follow it to the pass.
-The climb is not challenging.
-From the top opens a beautiful view in both directions.
-Go down and follow the path along the path.
+From the top there is a beautiful view in both directions.
+Come down and follow the path along the way.
 Keep to the left.
-After reaching the sandy beach, go to the right side of the small ledge.
-This is an ideal place for camping.
-Drinking water is in the creek.
+Once you reach the sandy beach, follow the right side of the beach to a small ledge.
+It’s the perfect camping spot.
+Drinking water in the creek.